Sensor-Based-Activity-Recognition/docs/research/Preprocessing & Features.md

 5. Feature extraction (including frequency-domain features, e.g., FFT coefficients or wavelet coefficients)
 6. Feature scaling and normalization
 7. Model training and evaluation

+_This pipeline focuses on frequency-domain features, which can be effective with traditional ML models like SVM or Decision Trees as well as deep learning models like MLP or CNN._

 These pipelines offer various combinations of preprocessing techniques.
 You can compare the performance of the activity recognition models developed using these pipelines and choose the one that yields optimal results.
 Additionally, you can experiment with different combinations or orders of techniques to fine-tune the pipeline for your specific problem.